gtmoh/D102/README.md

-District102.com
+# h1 District102.com

+# h2 Contact Information
-m@district102.com
++ m@district102.com
-Box 70181, Marietta GA 30007
++ Box 70181, Marietta GA 30007

+# h2 Fulfillment & Cancellation Policy
+All services are to be fulfilled within 30 days of recieving payment.
 We offer no refunds nor cancellations due to the personalized nature of our services.